MicrosoftDocs/win32/desktop-src/menurc/popupmenuitem.md

 ---
 title: POPUPMENUITEM structure
 description: Contains information about the menu items in a menu resource that open a menu or a submenu.
-The structure definition provided here is for explanation only; it is not present in any standard header file. ms.assetid: 'cb8faeb2-bca9-4ff5-8f80-d273c3fca504'
+The structure definition provided here is for explanation only; it is not present in any standard header file. ms.assetid: cb8faeb2-bca9-4ff5-8f80-d273c3fca504
+keywords:
-keywords: ["POPUPMENUITEM structure Menus and Other Resources"]
+- POPUPMENUITEM structure Menus and Other Resources
 topic_type:
 - apiref
 api_name:
 - POPUPMENUITEM
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # POPUPMENUITEM structure